 In a nutshell

-Labor and employment law governs the workplace and the relationships between employers and employees; managers and unions; and employers and the government.
+Labor and employment law governs the workplace and the relationships between employers and employees; between managers and unions; and between employers and government.
 BigLaw firms tend to represent employers.

 Employment work involves both litigation and counseling.
 The former tackles claims of discrimination, including age, disability, national origin, race, religion, whistle-blower/retaliation, sex and sexual harassment.
 Such claims are brought by individuals or administrative agencies like the US Equal Employment Opportunity Commission (EEOC).
 Other common disputes concern unpaid overtime ('wage and hour' claims) under the Fair Labor Standards Act (FLSA), and claims relating to the Family and Medical Leave Act (FMLA), both of which may be filed with the US Department of Labor (DOL).